sprnva/docs/app/views/update/v1.x/routing.md

-# # Routing
+# Routing
 ---
 Sprnva has a beautiful routing built in.
 You will find the routes at `config/routes/web.php`.
-Then this is how you declare a route.
+Then this is how you declare a basic route.
 ```php
 Route::get('/uri', ['Controller@method', ['middleware']]);
 ```